thejpster/website/content/blog/blog-2024-09-29/index.md

 ## Cortex-M33

+The [Arm Cortex-M33](https://developer.arm.com/Processors/Cortex-M33) is a [is similar to the Cortex-M4](https://en.wikipedia.org/wiki/ARM_Cortex-M#Cortex-M33) but supporting Armv8-M with Mainline Extensions.
+It has a 3-stage pipeline and is *single-issue* (that is, it is not *superscalar*).

 ### Plain build

 The Cortex-M33 can have either no FPU, or a single-precision FPU (for processing `f32` values).
 It can also optionally have DSP extensions, or not.
 We use the `thumbv8m.main-none-eabi` target for this CPU.
 Let's build our sample: